babanomania/AdSnitch/README.md

 1. Parse DNS logs from Pi-hole / AdGuard Home (via API or log scrape).
 2. Aggregate daily request data (blocked domains, counts, time trends).
+3. Look up domain details via RDAP (or your custom API) and local `domains.db`.
-3. Use TinyLlama to generate a satirical summary.
+4. Use TinyLlama (through `node-llama-cpp`) to craft a satirical summary.
-4. Send report as a Discord embed to your channel.
+5. Send the report as a Discord embed (or print to console if Discord is not configured).

+For development, the `data/mock_logs.json` file mimics Pi-hole/AdGuard output.
+A simple plugin reads this data so you can test without a real DNS filter.

 ## Installation